diegnome/aura-inc-idle-game/README.md

-# aura-inc-idle-game
+# Aura Inc.
+## a game for Idle Game Maker

 🗿⚙️ Welcome to Aura Inc.

+Get to Aurafarming.